slackapi/java-slack-sdk/docs/content/guides/supported-web-frameworks.md

 ### `src/main/resources/application.properties`

 The default port Quarkus uses is 8080.
 You can change the port by having the following config.
-Enabling Bolt's debug logging would be greatly helpful for learning how it works and debugging some unintended behaviors.
+Enabling Bolt's debug logging is helpful for learning how it works and debugging unintended behaviors.

 ```
 quarkus.http.port=3000